M-Commerce: Designing for Mobile Sites

 Configuring SSL (Secure Sockets Layer) and HSTS (HTTP Strict Transport Security) for m-commerce sites is essential to secure data transmission, protecting customer information from interception and fraud.
 SSL certificates establish a secure, encrypted connection between the visitor’s browser and the server, fostering trust and increasing the likelihood of transactions.
 Implementing HSTS further strengthens security by forcing browsers to interact with the site over HTTPS only, even if the visitor initially types “HTTP,” preventing potential attacks.
 Together, these measures enhance the overall security and credibility of your client’s site, which is crucial for maintaining customer confidence and safeguarding online transactions.

-Learn how to enable these settings on Squarespace sites
+Learn how to enable these security settings on Squarespace sites.

 2. Design for mobile contexts

-While Squarespace’s built-in responsiveness automatically accounts for mobile site visitors, you’ll want to plan each page layout with your client’s audience in mind.
-As their goal is to convert mobile customers, incorporate the following best practices:
+While Squarespace’s built-in responsiveness automatically accounts for mobile site visitors, you’ll want to plan each page layout with mobile browsing in mind to help your clients convert more customers:

 Consider visual strategy